 The peoples of “the nations” will be invited to come up for the Feast of Tabernacles (Zechariah 14:16-21).
 Anciently non-Israelites were invited only to this Feast.
 The rites of this Feast included prayers for the nations.

-Most of “the rest” will finally rebel against the government of King Jesus and His priesthood.
+Most of “the rest” will finally rebel against the government of King Yeshua and His priesthood.
 They will join together to form the Army of Gog/Magog.
-Those who join (or support) the army of Gog, will be consumed by fire from heaven as they come up to attack Jerusalem, seeking to overthrow the reign of Christ (Rev. 20:7-10).
+Those who join (or support) the army of Gog, will be consumed by fire from heaven as they come up to attack Jerusalem, seeking to overthrow the reign of Christ.
+Read the prophecy in Revelation 20:7-10.
+The final battle of Gog/Magog takes place after the resurrection of “the nations,” and after Satan is released from the abyss.

 We pray this study will prove a blessing.